 The Make Music Alliance is thrilled to announce the third annual Young Composers Contest, in partnership with world-renowned vocal group The Swingles.

-Composers aged 13 to 21 are invited to set the text of the poem “A Jelly-Fish” by Marianne Moore to music for The Swingles.
-A panel of distinguished judges, including The Swingles’ Jo Goldsmith-Eteson and Jon Smith, baritone Christopher Herbert, and composer Christopher Tin, will select a winning composition, which will be recorded by The Swingles and released on June 21 for Make Music Day.
+Composers aged 13 to 21 were invited to set the text of the poem “A Jelly-Fish” by Marianne Moore to music for The Swingles.
+A panel of distinguished judges, including The Swingles’ Jo Goldsmith-Eteson and Jon Smith, baritone Christopher Herbert, and composer Christopher Tin, selected a winning composition, which has now been recorded by The Swingles.

 About The Swingles